French gay marriage opponents stage big Paris march

 While leaders of Hollande's Socialist Party denounced the protest against a law already passed in parliament and validated by the Constitutional Council, the conservative UMP party was split over whether to continue the rallies.

+Several UMP leaders, including former conservative prime ministers Francois Fillon and Alain Juppe, disagreed with Cope and did not join the march, saying lawmakers should exercise their influence in parliament rather than in street protests.

-There were fewer Catholic priests than at earlier demonstrations.
-Several bishops joined previous marches, but distanced themselves as protests became more openly political.
+There were also fewer Catholic priests than at earlier rallies.
+Several bishops joined previous marches, but distanced themselves as the protests became more openly political.

 France's first gay wedding is due to take place on Wednesday in Montpellier, France's self-proclaimed capital of gay culture.